CrissCCL/Metaheuristic_PI_Optimization/README.md

 | Artificial Bee Colony     | 0.2291  | 0.60 | 15.20 | 363                |

 > **Note:**
-> The exhaustive search result is used as a **reference optimum within the evaluated parameter grid**.
+> The exhaustive search result is used exclusively as a **reference optimum** within the evaluated parameter grid.
-> For metaheuristic methods, the reported fitness corresponds to the **best-so-far solution**
-> found within the limited number of iterations.
+> For metaheuristic methods, the reported fitness corresponds to the **best-so-far solution found within the fixed iteration budget**.

 ## 🛠️ Tools & Environment